 Are you a teacher or education professional?

-You can also download a poster we've created to pin up and advertise the competition in your school.
-Click here to find it.
+You can also download a poster we've created for you to print, pin up and advertise the competition in your school.
+Download it here.